 The result is usually a lumpy and thick acrylic paint that loses the creamy consistency you’re used to.

 You’ll also notice that the pain doesn’t come out of the cup and mix with the brush easily.
-Here are all the methods that you can use to fix dry and lumpy paint.
+Here are all the methods that you can use to revive old paint.

 Using Warm Water

 If you’re dealing with acrylic paints, water will be your savior in a lot of situations.
+It is important to ensure that you’re keeping acrylic paint wet.
 This happens because acrylic polymers are chemically hydrophilic molecules, which is a fancy term to describe a material that dissolves well in water.

 As the acrylic paint stays exposed to air, it starts losing the moisture stored inside it, which makes the pain a little lumpy and stiff.
 The best way to fix this is to replenish the lost moisture by adding some water.